-- C. Students are expected to complete any research that may be appropriate prior to attending any clinical lab or practicum. - D. Students who come to clinical unprepared may be sent home, and a clinical unsatisfactory grade may be earned for the week. - E. Students must report all absences (or anticipated tardy arrivals) prior to each clinical experience by phoning only the appropriate clinical instructor at least 30 minutes prior to the scheduled start time of clinical practicum or campus lab.
+- C. Students are expected to complete any research that may be appropriate prior to attending any clinical lab or practicum. - D. Students must report all absences (or anticipated late arrivals) prior to each clinical experience by phoning only the appropriate clinical instructor at least 30 minutes prior to the scheduled start time of clinical practicum or campus lab.
 Students who demonstrate a pattern of multiple absences will be accountable to semester faculty.
-All students will log into their clinical site via the Trajecsys app. - F. No absence time will be approved for vacations. - F. Absence time accrues in 15-minute increments in all cases (e.g. 1-15 minutes late will be reflected as a 15-minute absence on the clinical evaluation). - G. Absence without notification will result in accrued absence time per policy and/or an unsatisfactory grade for the clinical week: - 1.
+All students will log into their clinical site via the Trajecsys app. - E. No absence time will be approved for vacations. - F. Absence time accrues in 15-minute increments in all cases (e.g. 1-15 minutes late will be reflected as a 15-minute absence on the clinical evaluation). - G. Absence without notification will result in accrued absence time per policy and/or an unsatisfactory grade for the clinical week: - 1.
 First absence/tardy without proper notification will be addressed under "Role" and will result in earning a "needs improvement" (NI) - 2.
-Second absence/tardy without proper notification and will result in earning an automatic unsatisfactory grade. - 3.
-If absent without notification for greater than 30 minutes (no call, no show), an unsatisfactory grade will automatically be earned. - H. Accrual of absence time begins anew each semester; however, problematic attendance trends will be monitored across the semesters when within a given semester. - I. Clinical practicum absence time implications are as follows:
+Second absence without proper notification and will result in earning an automatic unsatisfactory grade. - 3.
+If absent without notification for greater than 30 minutes (no call, no show), an unsatisfactory grade will automatically be earned. - H. Accrual of absence time begins anew each semester; however, problematic attendance trends will be monitored across the semesters when within a given semester.

 Course Practicum Absence Make-up Time

 Time (clock hours)

-NURS 1100 None due to the nature None
+NURS 1100 Off campus clinical experience will be made up

-of the practicum
+hour for hour at the assigned site.

-NURS 1200 >4 hours - 12.5 hours 1- 12.5 hr shift
+NURS 1200 >2 hours -12.5 hours 1- 12.5 hr

-NURS 2300 >4 hours - 16 hours 1- 12.5 hr shift
+NURS 2300 >2 hours -16 hours 1- 12.5 hr

 NURS 2400 None, due to nature of Rescheduled shift

 preceptorship